nadeemabdulhamid/csc121-fall2024/class01-simple-data/work/homework.md

     ![Automobile class diagram](auto-diagram.png)

 ---
-2. Create a class that captures *students*.
+2. Develop a class that captures *students*.
 Each student has a first name, last name, class year, and major.
-Create two examples of students.
+Create at least two examples of students.

 ---
-3. Create a class that captures *planets*.
-Each planet has a name, a distance from the sun, and its gravity relative to Earth’s gravity.
+3. Develop a class that captures *planets*.
+Each planet has a **name**, a **distance** from the sun, and its **gravity** relative to Earth’s gravity.
 For distance and gravity, use the type `double` which captures real numbers.
 As examples, make instances for `Earth` and your favorite non-earth planet.

 ---
 4. Consider the following context: